 A conventional uranium mill is a chemical plant, usually built near the uranium mine.
 Uranium milling extracts uranium using the following process:

 - Leaching.
 After milling, a fine slurry is leached in sulfuric acid (or sometimes a strong alkaline solution) to allow the separation of uranium from the waste rock.
-It is then recovered from solution and precipitated as uranium oxide (U3O8) concentrate.
-After drying and usually heating a yellow-brownish powder, yellowcake, is packed in 200-litre drums as a concentrate.
+It is then recovered from the solution and precipitated as uranium oxide (U3O8) concentrate.
+After drying and usually heating, a yellow-brownish powder, yellowcake, is packed in 200-liter drums as a concentrate.
 In addition to extracting 90 to 95 percent of the uranium from the ore, the leaching agent also extracts several other “heavy metal” constituents, including molybdenum, vanadium, selenium, iron, lead, and arsenic.)

-Consumption of a 3000MWth (~1000MWe) pressurized water reactor (12-months fuel cycle)
+Consumption of a 3000MWth (~1000MWe) pressurized water reactor (12-month fuel cycle)

-It is an illustrative example, following data do not correspond to any reactor design.
+It is an illustrative example, and the following data do not correspond to any reactor design.

-- Typical reactor may contain about 100 tonnes of enriched uranium (i.e., about 113 tonnes of uranium dioxide).
+- A typical reactor may contain about 100 tonnes of enriched uranium (i.e., about 113 tonnes of uranium dioxide).

 - This fuel is loaded within, for example, 157 fuel assemblies composed of over 45,000 fuel rods.

-- A common fuel assembly contain energy for approximately 4 years of operation at full power.
+- A common fuel assembly contains energy for approximately 4 years of operation at full power.